-is early detected, and the remedies employed diminish the spinal and cerebral pains and fever, and ward off complete paralysis and convulsions.
+THE disease may be expected to terminate favorably, when it is early detected, and the remedies employed diminish the spinal and cerebral pains and fever, and ward off complete paralysis and convulsions.
 If these pains and fever be suddenly increased, and followed by paralysis or convulsions, the case is dangerous.
-If these symptoms be preceded with cold shiverings, and are accompanied with trismus or tetanus, delirium, coma, paralytic or convulsive states of the organs of sense and of speech, restlessness, disordered respiration, vomiting, involuntary discharges of fæces and urine, quick pulse, and profuse perspiration, it may be inferred that a purulent or serous effusion has taken place in the spinal cord, and that death will soon ensue.
+If these symptoms be preceded with cold shiverings, and are accompanied with trismus or tetanus, delirium, coma, paralytic or convulsive states of the organs of sense and of speech, restlessness, disordered respiration, vomiting, involuntary discharge of fæces and urine, quick pulse, and profuse perspiration, it may be inferred that a purulent or serous effusion has taken place in the spinal chord, and that death will soon ensue.

-Diagnosis. - Inflammation of the spinal cord has recently been distinguished by Dr. Ollivier, &c., into two varieties, termed arachnitis spinalis and myelitis, or inflammation of the arachnoid membrane, and of the spinal marrow.
-After an attentive perusal of the cases, descriptions and opinions that have been published, if 1 may be allowed to trust my own experience and judgment, I would say that a correct diagnosis has not been established between them, and that the assumed discrimination has not led to any practical advantage.
+Diagnosis.-Inflammation of the spinal chord has recently been distinguished by Dr. Ollivier, &c. into two varieties, termed arachnitis spinalis and myelitis, or inflammation of the arachnoid membrane, and of the spinal marrow.
+After an attentive perusal of the cases, descriptions and opinions that have been published, if I may be allowed to trust my own experience and judgment, I would say, that a correct diagnosis has not been established between them, and that the assumed discrimination has not led to any practical advantage.
 The reasons for this dissent are offered with diffidence and respectful deference to those who have endeavoured to establish this distinction.
 The diagnostic symptoms of spinal arachnitis are assumed by Drs.
-Parent-Duchatelet, Martinet, and Ollivier, to be two; first, a spasmodic contraction of the muscles on the postorior part of the trunk, varying in degree from a simple rigidity to an immoveable opisthotonos, which draws the head and spine backwards; and 2dly, a pain more or less acute in some part of the spine or back.
-The diagnostic signs of myelitis are supposed to be a very acute and deep-seated pain of the spine, accompanied with a burning sensation along the spine, and particularly exasperated by spinal movements.
-Pressure does not affect it; but lying in the dorsal position on a feather bed is said to increase it.
-It may be urged against the certainty and correctness of those diagnostic symptoms, that spasmodic rigidity and contraction of the spinal muscles and opisthotonos, are considered pathognomonic signs of tetanus, and a case related as one of spinal arachnitis, was connected with traumatic tetanus, in which there were trismus and rigid contraction of the trunk.
-1 Now tetanus is surely oftener a purely spasmodic disease, than combined with spinal arachnitis.
-2dly.
-That pain of the back, more or less acute, even with a burn-
+Parent-Duchatelet, Martinet, and Ollivier, to be two; first, a spasmodic contraction of the muscles on the posterior part of the trunk, varying in degree from a simple rigidity to an immoveable opisthotonos, which draws the head and spine backwards: and 2dly, A pain more or less acute in some part of the spine or back.
+The diagnostic signs of myelitis are supposed to be a very acute and deep-seated pain of the spine, accompanied with a burning sensation along the spine,

 On voit qu'il existe deux symptômes qu'on pourrait appeller, en quelque sorte, signes pathognomoniques de l'arachnitis rachidienne, &c.
-Le premier consiste dans une contraction générale des muscles de la partie postérieure du tronc, laquelle peut varier depuis la simple rigidité musculaire jusq'à la contraction la plus violente, d'où il résulte un véritable opisthotonos, &c.
-Le second symptôme est une douleur, plus ou moins vive dans la region du dòs. - Ollivier, p.
+Le premier consiste dans une contraction générale des muscles de la partie postérieure du tronc, laquelle peut varier depuis la simple rigidité musculaire jusq' à la contraction la plus violente, d'où il résulte un véritable opisthotonos, &c.
+Le second symptôme est une douleur, plus ou moins vive dans la region du dòs.-Ollivier, p.
 314.